BioInfoTools/GCE/README.txt

 	hybrid mode.
 -b	when there is sequencing bias, you need to set the value.

--m	estiation mode, there are standard discrete model(default) and continuous model.
-You can
+-m	estiation mode, there are standard discrete model(default) and continuous model, you can
-	set 1 to use continuous model, but its stability is not well.
+	set 1 to use continuous model.

 -D	set the raw distance for continuous model, which decide the peak
 	number.